najmisyabil/graphql-postcomment/README.md

     > php artisan schedule:run

-8. Open GraphiQL or GraphQl Playground to test the api
+8. Open GraphiQL or GraphQL Playground to test the api